queicherius/reading-list/sysops/nginx.md

 ; Change value
 fix_pathinfo=0

-; If stuff is not working:
-; Add below "dymanic extensions"
-; Try and kill the php-fpm by process ids. extension=curl.so extension=json.so extension=mcrypt.so
+; If stuff is not working try and kill the php-fpm by process ids
-extension=mysqli.so
-extension=mysql.so
-extension=opcache.so
-extension=pdo_mysql.so
-extension=pdo.so
-extension=readline.so
 ```

 ## `/etc/nginx/sites-enabled/default`